FIFA Club World Cup Betting Offers 2021

 It is seen as more of a headache than anything else for many of the UEFA clubs involved in the tournament, having to take time out of a busy winter schedule at home to fly half way around the world to play.
 The fans don’t necessarily see it that way though and the cup has become a bucket list prize for their clubs to win.

-2019 will be the 16th edition of the club world cup and will see European Champions, Liverpool, invited to play in Qatar.
+2020 will be the 17th edition of the club world cup and will see the European Champions invited to play in Qatar.
 It was due to be held in December 2020 but has been moved to 1-11 February 2021 due to fixture congestion.
-Seven teams will take part over four rounds, with Liverpool and the Copa Libertadores champions entering at the semi-final stage.
+Seven teams will take part over four rounds, with Champions League winners and the Copa Libertadores champions entering at the semi-final stage.
 The format is usually 7 teams but this year Auckland City have withdrawn due to issues related to quarantine measures.

 FIFA Club World Cup Betting Offers for 2021